AlexeyVulf/hiker-doc/docs/source/gettingstarted.rst

 First Steps
 ------------------------------------

-With HikerApi, you have several options to use it.
+With HikerAPI, you have several options to use it.
-You can handle your needs with our API `HikerApi SaaS <https://hikerapi.com/p/894GyDoD>`_, or use our :ref:`Python library <Python>`.
+You can handle your needs with our API `HikerAPI SaaS <https://hikerapi.com/p/894GyDoD>`_, or use our :ref:`Python library <Python>`.

 .. code-block:: console